wearerobotslab/intrinsic_motivations/README.md

 ## C++
 ### Homeokinesis (Boost)
 /cpp/homeokinesis/homekinesis.cpp .hpp.
-1-to-1 implementation of the SOX controller from The Playful Machine (Der and Martius).
+1-to-1 implementation of the SOX controller from The Playful Machine (Der and Martius, 2012).
 Depends on Boost library.
 As used in AREFramework.

 ## Python
 ### Homeokinesis (Torch)